inmanta/containerlab-vms/README.md

 # containerlab-vms

 This project is meant to help building containerlab compatible containers, running virtual routers inside of them.
 This has been highly inspired by the vrntelab project.
-The working principle is the same as the aforementioned project, but the inner structure of the code has been reviewed.
+The working principle is the same as the aforementioned project, but the inner structure of the code has been revised to fix stability issues we have encountered.

 ## Supported vendors